What is Define, Measure, Analyze, Improve, Control (DMAIC)?

 Who should be involved in a DMAIC project?

-A successful DMAIC project needs a mix of people: a project leader (usually a Six Sigma Black Belt or Green Belt), process owners, subject matter experts, and team members who work with the process daily.
-It’s like putting together a sports team – you need different skills and perspectives to win the game.
+A winning DMAIC project team is a combination of people: a project champion (typically a Six Sigma Black Belt or Green Belt), process owners, subject matter experts, and team members who operate the process day-to-day.
+It’s the sports analogy, you know: You need diverse skills and different perspectives to win the match.

 How do you measure DMAIC success?